valerielnd/Amazon_Vine_Analysis/README.md

 ![download_dataset](https://github.com/valerielnd/Amazon_Vine_Analysis/blob/main/dowload_dataset.png)

 The dataFrame we created has the following schema:

 ![dataset_schema](https://github.com/valerielnd/Amazon_Vine_Analysis/blob/main/data_set_schema.png)

-Once we had the dataframe, we transformed it into the following four separate DataFrames that match the table schema in pgAdmin:
+We then transformed the dataframe into the following four separate dataframes that match the table schema in pgAdmin:

 1. The customers_table DataFrame
 	*	To create this dataFrame, we used the groupby() function on the customer_id column, and to count all the customers, we used the